dvudd/CI_PP3/README.md

 </details>
 <details><summary>BUG: ZeroDivisionError in calculate_accuracy function</summary>
-This occured when no characters are typed in and the calculate_accuracy function tries to divide by zero.
+This occurred when no characters were typed in and the calculate_accuracy function tried to divide by zero.
-To prevent this I added this check before the division:
+To prevent this, I added this check before the division:

 ```python
 if all_chars == 0: